DRAGON BOAT FESTIVAL NEWSPaddlin' the Prairies | On Regina's Mighty Shores

-July 1st is approaching and the Regina Dragon Boat Festival is again offering the public a FREE paddle on Wascana Lake for Canada’s 150th birthday.
+July 1st is approaching and the Regina Dragon Boat Festival is again offering the public a FREE paddle on Wascana Lake.
 If you want to experience some of the excitement of dragon boating join us for some free paddling with other experienced paddlers.
-Bring a friend, try something you have never done, and maybe join a team or form your own team and paddle in the Regina Dragon Boat Festival September 1-2.
+Bring a friend, try something you have never done, and maybe join a team or form your own team and paddle in the Regina Dragon Boat Festival.

-While the Festival is less than 3 months away the committee has been working on improvements for this year and 2018.
+Each year the Festival is busy working on improvements.
 One of our primary considerations is to find avenues of engagement at the festival where all teams participate, not just in racing, but opening ceremonies and other planned events prior to the festival as well as acting as ambassadors of the festival encouraging volunteerism, team development, or sponsorship.
 Each team and its members are the Festival’s greatest asset and its foundation of building successful personal and community relationships with a diverse host of cultural identities.
-We are a committee of 12 but a Festival of over 800 that can have a tremendous impact on our future.
+We are a small committee but a Festival of over 800 that can have a tremendous impact on our future.

 Remember, even if you don’t win a medal your presence is felt and your participation is admired and much needed.
 Every team is a valuable contributor to the Festival on and off the water.
 The Festival will do all it can to recognize and encourage your efforts.